mellanox-openstack/cinder-iser/README.rst

 Instructions:

-Added two flags in "/etc/cinder/cinder.conf":

-transport = iser (by default will be iscsi)
+In order to enable iSER, need to adjust these values at "/etc/cinder/cinder.conf":

-iser_ip_address = 192.168.20.140 (by default will be "iscsi_ip_address")
+iser_ip_address = <ipoib/roce_address>

+volume_driver = cinder.volume.drivers.lvm.LVMISERDriver

+the first value is required to do a "discovery" over the IB/RoCE interface from the initiator side.

+the second points cinder to use the ISERDriver, instead the LVMISCSIDriver.

+Also, on nova-compute side need to adjust "/etc/nova/nova.conf":

+libvirt_volume_drivers = iser=nova.virt.libvirt.volume.LibvirtISERVolumeDriver

+Installation:

-To apply the patch, replace the files under "cinder/volume":
+To apply this support, replace the files under "cinder/cinder/" And "nova/nova/" Respectively.

-driver.py

-iscsi.py

-And under "nova/virt/libvirt":

-volume.py

-see the patch details in "*.patch" files.
+OR apply the patches under "cinder/" And "nova/", don't forget to copy "cinder/cinder/volume/iser.py" if you choose this way.